Last Updated: June 2025 | Reviewed by Abbie Jacobs

 What degree do I need to become a CNM?

-At minimum, a master’s degree in nurse-midwifery.
+A master’s degree in nurse-midwifery is the minimum; a DNP is increasingly preferred.
 Read more about master’s in CNM programs.